-- The current distribution of Level 2 Stop Smoking services means that pharmacy services closely overlap with 'Everyone Health' leisure centre Stop Smoking provision in some areas.
-A similar issue was reported in 2018, with multiple pharmacies providing the service in some areas. - There is relatively sparse provision in some northern parts of the borough experiencing higher levels of socio-economic disadvantage. - There is potential to expand and geographically redistribute the Level 2 pharmacy services to improve access and provision, and to better serve residents in the areas experiencing the greatest socioeconomic disadvantage, especially given the substantial number of local pharmacies interested in becoming future providers.
+- Stop Smoking services means that pharmacy services closely overlap with 'Everyone Health' leisure centre Stop Smoking provision in some areas.
+A similar issue was reported in 2018, with multiple pharmacies providing the service in some areas. - There is relatively sparse provision in some northern parts of the borough experiencing higher levels of socio-economic disadvantage. - geographically redistribute the Level 2 pharmacy services to improve access and provision, and to better serve residents in the areas experiencing the greatest socioeconomic disadvantage, especially given the substantial number of local pharmacies interested in becoming future providers.

-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) Southwark residents can also access a telephone Stop Smoking support service.

-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) Sexual health services:" Oral contraception services Local pharmacies across Southwark, Lambeth and Lewisham are jointly commissioned by these three boroughs to deliver sexual and reproductive health services.
-This commissioning aims to help address the sexual health needs of these similar borough populations in a cohesive way.
-In 2020/21, eight Southwark pharmacies were accredited to provide assessment and supply of emergency hormonal contraception (EHC), combined oral contraception (COC) and progesterone-only contraception (POP), although 1 did not report any interactions during this time, and a further 2 dispensed only EHC.
-One pharmacy (KSC 1t Ltd - Ridgway Pharmacy) accounted for the great majority of most types of Southwark pharmacy contraceptive services.
-Although eight Southwark pharmacies are currently accredited to provide contraception services, activity is not spread equally across this group.
-Oral contraceptive service provision could be improved by (i) registering new pharmacies as providers, and (ii) by increasing activity from already accredited pharmacies, in order to better serve population needs and target groups in each participating borough.

-ii In the 2018 PNA, sexual health services were presented and analysed as: Level 1 Sexual Health Services, including emergency hormonal contraception, provision of cards to access screening for chlamydia and gonorrhoea (15-24 years only), and signposting to appropriate sexual health, primary care or other health services; and Level 2 services, including chlamydia treatment and condom packs.
+Services Current service level Gaps to be addressed Potential improvements (2022-25) Currently, nine Southwark pharmacies are commissioned to provide Level 2 Stop Smoking services, although levels of engagement vary.
+A further 15 pharmacies reported that they intend to commence supplying the service in the next 12 months.
+A structured Stop Smoking support programme is also available from four 'Everyone Health' healthy lifestyle centres located in local leisure centres.
+Southwark residents can also access a telephone Stop Smoking support service.
+Sexual health services: ii Oral contraception services Local pharmacies across Southwark, Lambeth and Lewisham are jointly commissioned by these three boroughs to deliver sexual and reproductive health services.
+This commissioning aims to help address the sexual health needs of Although eight Southwark pharmacies are currently accredited to provide contraception services, activity is not spread equally across this group.
+Oral contraceptive service provision could be improved by (i) registering new pharmacies as providers, and (ii) by increasing activity from already accredited pharmacies, in order to better serve population needs and target ii In the 2018 PNA, sexual health services were presented and analysed as: Level 1 Sexual Health Services, including emergency hormonal contraception, provision of cards to access screening for chlamydia and gonorrhoea (15-24 years only), and signposting to appropriate sexual health, primary care or other health services; and Level 2 services, including chlamydia treatment and condom packs.